observIQ/nanojack/README.md

 ### Cleaning Up Old Log Files
 Whenever a new logfile gets created, old log files may be deleted.
 The most recent files according to the encoded timestamp will be retained, up to a number equal to MaxBackups (or all of them if MaxBackups is 0).
-Any files with an encoded timestamp older than MaxNano nanoseconds are deleted, regardless of MaxBackups.
-Note that the time encoded in the timestamp is the rotation time, which may differ from the last time that file was written to.

-If MaxBackups and MaxNano are both 0, no old log files will be deleted.
+If MaxBackups is 0, no old log files will be deleted.